Footballers who have won League Titles in Different Countries

-There is a bit of confusion over Mateja Kežman and whether or not he actually won titles in five different countries.
-After winning in Yugoslavia with Partizan, the Netherlands with PSV, the English Premier League with Chelsea, and the Turkish Süper Lig with Fenerbahçe, he finished his career in 2011 with BATE Borisov.
+There remains is a bit of confusion over Mateja Kežman and whether or not he actually won titles in five different countries.
+After winning in Yugoslavia with Partizan, the Netherlands with PSV Eindhoven, the English Premier League with Chelsea, and the Turkish Süper Lig with Fenerbahçe, he finished his career in 2011 with BATE Borisov.
 They won the Belarusian Premier League but Kežman only made six appearances, so it's unclear on whether he was officially given a winner's medal.
-He was also with Paris Saint-Germain for a couple of seasons but unluckily for him it was just before they started their dominance of Ligue 1.
+He was also with Paris Saint-Germain for a couple of seasons but, unluckily for him, it was just before they started their dominance of Ligue 1.

 |David Beckham||4||England||Manchester United|